 Protecting your plants

-Healthy plants are more able to protect themselves, so keep them well fed and watered.
-Also, the damage is most likely to occur during warm, humid days with no wind.
+Healthy plants can protect themselves better, so keep them well-fed and watered.
+Also, the damage occurs most often during warm, humid days with no wind.
 Monitor air quality in your area and give your plants a light shower from the hose on days with poor air quality.

 You can also help your plants (and yourself) by learning about the industries currently or recently active in your area (or upwind).
 And think about how you spend your money.
-Are you supporting companies that protect the environment or opting for the cheap stuff?
-It’s up to you, but we're all breathing the same air as our plants.
-Just sayin'.
+Are you supporting companies that protect the environment or opting for cheap stuff?

 You can grow a surprising amount of food in your own yard.
 Ask me how!